Deadly Canadian heatwave eases but continues to shatter records

-WINNIPEG, Manitoba (Reuters) -Canada’s deadly heatwave, the most severe on record, is moderating slightly, but still looks this week to erase high temperature marks set decades ago, a government climatologist said on Wednesday.
+WINNIPEG, Manitoba, June 30 (Reuters) - Canada's deadly heatwave, the most severe on record, is moderating slightly, but still looks this week to erase high temperature marks set decades ago, a government climatologist said on Wednesday.

 At least 233 people died in the Pacific coast province of British Columbia between Friday and Monday, about 100 more than the average for a four-day period, the BC Coroners Service said.